JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-10-27-what-is-a-linter.md

 Linters are incredibly useful programs, especially for novices.
 If you haven't tried using one before, I highly recommend it.
 You'll wonder how you ever coded without one.

+If you enjoyed learning about linters, have a criticism, or just want to say hi, leave a comment below.

 [airbnb styleguide]: https://github.com/airbnb/javascript
 [eslint jscs]: http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint
 [rubocop]: https://github.com/bbatsov/rubocop